zerotohero-dev/zerotohero-web/content/roadmap/what-the-junior-actually-needs.md

 With full awareness of what you are signing up for.

-**The floor has moved**: The jobs that used to be entry-level—write CRUD apps, translate specs into code, fix bugs someone else diagnosed—many of those are gone or going.
+**The floor has moved**: The jobs that used to be entry-level (*write CRUD apps, translate specs into code, fix bugs someone else diagnosed*); many of those are gone or going.
 The field is smaller at the bottom than it was, and it's not recovering to what it was.